-My purpose in seeking the County Commissioner position #3 is to bring greater fiscal restraint to Deschutes County and to protect and improve the management of our natural resources in Deschutes County.
+My purpose in continuing to serve as the County Commissioner position #3 is to maintain fiscal restraint to Deschutes County and to protect and improve the management of our natural resources.
 You deserve to have a commissioner that treats your taxpayer dollars respectfully.

 Affordable Housing and “Local-Appropriate” Land Use

 Many working families struggle to find housing they can afford in Deschutes County.
 The current land-use is regulated by the State of Oregon and may work for urban communities but is not appropriate for Deschutes County.

 I have lead efforts to bring land-use decisions back to the county level.
 This allows us to determine what is working and what needs to be evaluated and changed.

 I have successfully been helping bring additional affordable Housing to the county!
 I am pleased that Senate Bill 391 passed, and SB762 could establish the final details to open up 10,000 Accessory Dwelling Units in rural Deschutes.

 These ADU’s can be up to 900 square feet and help accommodate workforce housing needs for our rapidly growing county.

 In addition to working on land-use issues, local government can lower construction costs by streamlining and creating a fast-track approval process; lower construction permit fees where appropriate, contribute underutilized buildings and raw land; and create incentives to encourage higher density development closer to employment opportunities.

 We all deserve county commissioners who will be guardians of our valuable resources.
 Deschutes County has a worldwide reputation for its natural beauty but we have two significant challenges: